LazyLizard95/Portfolio/README.md

 Wizard can be found at: https://opengameart.org/content/wizard-5

-Font can be found on https://www.dafont.com/ titled Alagard by user Hewett Tsoi.
+Font can be found at https://www.dafont.com/ titled Alagard by user Hewett Tsoi.